biebiep/dcos-kafka-docker/README.md

 # dcos-kafka-docker
 DCOS docker to deploy kafka in a scalable fashion.

+It needs a HOST network and 2 assigned ports.

 ## Configurable options:

 You can modify the kafka version here in the Dockerfile: